-Brooke is a divorced single mother of 2 boys.
-Grant, age 12 and Adam age 3.
-She has a longstanding history within the Washoe County community as well as her own educational journey through the WCSD.
+Brooke is a divorced single mother of 2 boys, age 12 & 3.
+She has a longstanding history within the Washoe County community as well as her own educational journey through WCSD.

 Brooke loved attending Roger Corbette, as she lived 2 blocks away and walked to school every day from 3rd grade until she went on to middle school.
 The first time she learned how to do sales, she was in 4th Grade.
 Roger Corbette provided students with the "World's Finest Chocolate Bars".
-25 came in a box and they were a $1.00 a piece.
-After going door-to-door in her apartment complex and the one across the street, Brooke at the age of 10 realized this wouldn't get her to her end goal.
+25 candy bars came in a box, and they sold for a $1.00 a piece.
+After going door-to-door in her apartment complex and then to the one across the street, Brooke at the age of 10 realized this wouldn't get her to her end goal.
 She decided to walk over to the Vasser street post office after school.
 She sold her entire box of candy bars in 10 minutes.
 Asking exhausted workers "Would you like to buy a candy bar?"
 Brooke returned the next day with 2 boxes of candy bars.
-Again, they sold out in a short period of time.
-She worked up to selling 5 boxes a day for 3 weeks.
+Again, they sold out within 15 minutes.
+She worked up to selling 5 boxes of candy bars a day for 3 weeks.
 She continued this method during 4th, 5th and 6th grade and won "Most Candy Bar Sales" every year.
-During her final year at Roger Corbett Elementary, Ms. Westlake entered a national bookmark art competition.
-She did not win the national bookmark competition but won the WCSD's bookmark competition for the entire district, where her bookmark was published and distributed to all the WCSD libraries in 1993.
-She was also awarded a yearbook hand drawn cover image that she created.
+During her final year at Roger Corbett Elementary, Ms. Westlake entered a national art bookmark competition.
+She did not win the national art bookmark competition but won WCSD's art bookmark competition for the entire school district, where her bookmark was published and distributed to all the WCSD libraries in 1993.
+She was also awarded a for a hand drawn image that was part of a yearbook cover.

 After Ms. Westlake graduated from Earl Wooster High School, she attended and earned her Associates of Arts Degree from Truckee Meadows Community College.
 She was awarded 1st place for her Watercolor painting "Springtime" for a school competition that was put on by the Art Department.
 While working full time through college, she found the Miss America Scholarship Program.
 This was a way for her to continue with her community service efforts while earning college scholarship funding.
 She then transferred to the University of Nevada, Reno, where she earned a Bachelor's Degree in Criminal Justice and was awarded the title of Miss University of Nevada, Reno-2005.
 She then went on to compete for the title of Miss Nevada for the Miss America Program.
 She was awarded for her continued community service efforts as well as top Interview score.

 During her time at TMCC and UNR, Ms. Westlake worked in the healthcare field full time.
 She had aspired to pursue a career that would continue to help those in need.
 She also had her own photography company for 8 years, dedicating herself to capturing those once in a lifetime moment, such as weddings and family portraits.
-Part of Ms. Westlake 20-year healthcare career concluded working for a privately held medical manufacture for 10 years.
+Part of Ms. Westlake 20-year healthcare career concluded after working for a privately held medical manufacture for 10 years.
 After they closed in 2018, Ms. Westlake decided to return to the University of Nevada, Reno, to pursue and earn her Master’s Degree in Criminal Justice.
 She was awarded Graduate Student of the entire Criminal Justice Department at the University of Nevada, Reno, in December 2019, prior to her December 2019 graduation at Lawlor Event Center.
 After graduation she decided it was time to go into business and launched 2 companies within the Cannabis Industry.
 One company is an event company that brings women together from all over the world.
-These women come to get educated on the industry, want to go into the industry or currently are in the industry.
 The other company is an online e-commerce that will be selling apparel, jewelry and accessories.